Reflections on self-regulating and evolving systems | Dynamic Regulation of Biological Coherence

 • Action type: Deliberative, flexible, conscious model updating

-• Neural substrates: DLPFC, mPFC, hippocampus, DMN
+• Neural Network: DLPFC, mPFC, hippocampus, DMN

 • Mechanisms: Synaptic pruning, gene transcription, mitochondrial biogenesis